OVER ONE THIRD OF THE WORLDS POPULATION….

 A yearly Membership subscription is just £25 per person, and allows for you to make the most out of the EARTHA network and all of our events.

-Please click the Register for Membership button below to create a User Profile.
-An automated response email will be sent with details on how to complete payment of your membership.
-You will need to check your spam or junk folder for this email.
+Please click the link below to become an EARTHA Member.
+Instructions on how to make payment of your membership by bank transfer will be available after you register, and will also be sent via email (you may need to check your spam/junk folder for this correspondence).
 Your User profile on our website will then be activated.
 While we aim to be speedy on this process, membership is manually reviewed, so please allow for a few days in response.

 If you have any enquiries regarding EARTHA Membership, please feel free to email: contact@eartha.org.uk